My Baby You’ll Be

 About the Filmmaker: Charles Frank

-Creatively Connected was thrilled to discover this young filmmaker.
+We were thrilled to discover this young filmmaker.
 His cinematic grace and particular sensitivity to the qualities of distance, closeness, and yearning in our relationships to each other and to our larger communities were so striking that we selected three of his films for our festival, each of which captures a very different theme and aspect of loneliness and isolation.

 Charles grew up in Western Massachusetts, in a tiny town a couple of hours outside of Boston.
 Recollecting his boyhood, he says “Besides making trick shot videos, I was a dishwasher for a summer and an avid member of the A2Z Yo-Yo Team.
 I studied in a rigorous academic environment and spent my free time making corny short films, and at 16 I worked on my first feature.”